 Settler of township lots: Lot 11, Conc.
 10, Stanhope

-Land acquisition: 1930 from Susan Amelia Scott (Manson Richard Scott's wife).
+Land acquisition: 1922 Susan Amelia Scott (wife) from Amy Gartshore, widow of William Gartshore 1930 to William Hewitt, part.
 Ontario Land Parcel Register - Stanhope (Image 87)

 Dates of residency: